hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ***
 **Exercises**

-1. Using the same conditions, return the enriched GO processes for Cellular Component and Molecular Function.
+1. Using the same conditions, return the enriched GO processes for the Cellular Component and Molecular Function ontologies.

 2. How would the `enrichGO()` function change if our organism was mouse?
 ***